Skip to content

 Commercial Lease Insurance Overcharge: How to Detect and Recover

-Insurance overcharges are the third most common CAM error, appearing in 38% of audited reconciliations.
+Insurance overcharges appear in a significant share of audited reconciliations.
 Landlords pass through inflated premiums, non-CAM policy costs, and insurance on excluded properties.
 Here is how to find them.

 2026-03-11